rethinkdb/rethinkdb/NOTES.md

 Released on 2014-09-23

-The highlights of this release are support for geospatial objects and queries and significant performance upgrades relating to datum serialization (twice as fast for many analytical workloads).
+The highlights of this release are support for geospatial objects and queries, and significant performance upgrades relating to datum serialization (twice as fast for many analytical workloads).
 Read the [release blog post][1.15-blog] for more details.